JEduardoGD/py-connection/README.md

   - **Daily-Based Log File**: Generates structured, timestamped logs in a local log file that automatically embeds the current date (e.g., `connection_check_YYYY-MM-DD.log`).
 - **CLI Options**: Supports custom timeouts, custom log files (which will also append the date), and verbose outputs.

+## Configuration

+The script loads its default settings and testing targets from `parameters.json`.
+You can modify this file to:
+- Change the target servers (DNS or HTTP) that the script tests.
+- Update the default timeout for the tests.
+- Change the default base name for the log file.

 ## Usage

 ### Run Once (Default)